dldc-packages/democrat/README.md

 ## Using hooks library

-Because Democrat's hooks works just like React's ones with a little trick you can use some of the React hook in Democrat.
+Because Democrat's hooks works just like React's ones with a little trick you can use some of React hooks in Democrat.
+This let you use third party hooks made for React directly in Democrat.
 All you need to do is pass the instance of `React` to the `Democrat.render` options.

 ```js